CleasbyCode/jdvrif/src/bsky/posting-via-the-bluesky-api.md

 deadline that covers DNS resolution, connection, and body reads, so a tarpit server can't hang the script indefinitely.

+This has a consequence worth spelling out, because it is the one place the "a failed thumbnail never aborts the post" rule bends.
+A blocking call that blows its deadline is *abandoned* in a daemon thread rather than cancelled — Python cannot cancel a thread parked in a socket read.
+That worker may still be touching the `requests.Session` it was handed.
+External downloads each get a throwaway Session, so abandoning one is harmless and their timeouts are swallowed.
+API calls share one Session that the final `createRecord` reuses, so *their* timeouts must propagate all the way out and end the process.
+That is why a thumbnail's `uploadBlob` timing out aborts the post while the same thumbnail's download timing out does not: one shares the Session, the other doesn't.

 **Size caps and content checks.** Response bodies are streamed with hard byte limits (declared `Content-Length` is checked first, then actual bytes), and compressed (`Content-Encoding`) responses are refused so a small gzip